-- Opening the black boxes

-Exploring networks is precisely related to opening the "black boxes", to use the expression that Michel Callon and Bruno Latour reworked in their perspective of sociology of science.
-What is peculiar about these "black boxes" is that they can function without the users necessarily having to know what is happening inside.
-Heterogeneous entities, both human and non-human in the minds of Michel Callon and Bruno Latour, overlap so much that the whole lot seems to be sealed.
+Opening the black boxes.
+Exploring networks is precisely related to opening the 'black boxes', to use the expression that Callon and Latour reworked in their perspective of sociology of science.
+What is peculiar about these 'black boxes' is that they can function without the users necessarily having to know what is happening inside.
+Heterogeneous entities, both human and non-human in the minds of Callon and Latour, overlap so much that the whole lot seems to be sealed.
 It is the network that has become invisible that needs to be made visible.

-In order to do this, the necessary work can also be related to a tracing back movement that would take place on many levels.
-For example, it would be like plugging ourselves into an electrical outlet or telephone jack to try to see and discover what is behind the outlet by progressively going back through the wires.
-We would be following the wires of multiple connections that could link even those elements that are heterogeneous.
-This is also what Bruno Latour means by the notion of network, in a perspective that is in fact more of an "actor-network theory".
-"For instance, you begin with a T-bone steak on your plate and you end up in the laboratory of a protein specialist showing you the tertiary structure of the now infamous prion, one of the possible causes of the so-called 'mad cow' disease.
-But in the mean time you have visited European Commission bureaucracies, the cattle farmers' unions, quite a few hospitals, and participated in a lot of scientific meetings [...].
-In brief, you have traced a network - a network, to prevent any objection from people not familiar with our use of the word, being not a thing in the world but the path traced by the researcher equipped with an ANT [actor-network theory] methodology during his explorations".
-10
+In order to do this, the basic work can also be related to a tracing back movement that would take place on many levels.
+For example, it would be like people plugging themselves into an electrical outlet or telephone jack to try to see and discover what is behind the outlet by progressively going back through the wires.
+They would be following the wires of multiple connections that could link even those elements that are heterogeneous.
+This is also what Latour means by the notion of network, in a perspective that is in fact more of an 'actor-network theory' (ANT):

+For instance, you begin with a T-bone steak on your plate and you end up in the laboratory of a protein specialist showing you the tertiary structure of the now infamous prion, one of the possible causes of the so-called 'mad cow' disease.
+But in the mean time you have visited European Commission bureaucracies, the cattle farmers' unions, quite a few hospitals, and participated in a lot of scientific meetings. [...]
+In brief, you have traced a network-a network, to prevent any objection from people not familiar with our use of the word, being not a thing in the world but the path traced by the researcher equipped with an ANT methodology during his explorations.(Latour, 2003, p.
+36)

-The American sociologist Gary Gereffi proposes a method of reticular investigation in his study of what he calls global commodity chains.
-11 Given the expansion of the global commodity chains due to their fragmentation in different parts of the world, for Gereffi it is a question of revealing these global commodity chains that link the spheres of production and consumption of goods.
+The American sociologist Gary Gereffi proposes a method of reticular investigation in his study of what he calls global commodity chains (Gereffi & Korzeniewicz, 1994).
+Given the expansion of the global commodity chains due to their fragmentation in different parts of the world, for Gereffi it is a question of revealing these global commodity chains that link the spheres of production and consumption of goods.
 Such a perspective can help to understand and explain certain profound changes in the production system, notably those linked to the advent and functioning of mass retailing which strongly contributed to reshaping the economic circuit on an international level.
-Gary Gereffi has been able to study the shift of economic power from the manufacturing industry to the mass retailing industry over the last forty years.
-12
+Gereffi has been able to study the shift of economic power from the manufacturing industry to the mass retailing industry over the last forty years (Gereffi, 1994).

 In a world that seems to be marked with complexity, tracing networks is nevertheless not an easy task.
 The more complex the networks become, the more difficult the task becomes.
 It is also probable that certain network branches are being concealed.
-Even if networks are under increased surveillance by governmental, quasi-governmental and supranational institutions, certain limitations of exploring networks will have to be recognized when faced with illegal networks, like offshore financial centers, organized crime and related trafficking, or terrorist networks.
+Even if networks are under increased surveillance by governmental, quasi-governmental and supranational institutions, certain limitations of exploring networks will have to be recognised when faced with illegal networks, like offshore financial centres, organised crime and related trafficking, or terrorist networks (Raab & Milward, 2003).

-- Who can do the work and how?
+Who can do the work and how?
 If the production of knowledge about networks that form the framework of modern society is so important, there is one inevitable question: Who does the work?
 How can such knowledge be produced?